Ukraine: Russian strikes thwarted, wreckage hits buildings | Headlines

 - Ukraine

-Ukrainian authorities said they thwarted a Russian attack on Kyiv and the surrounding region Wednesday as their air defense system intercepted and destroyed 13 explosive-laden drones, although wreckage from some of them damaged five buildings.
-No casualties were reported.
+Ukrainian authorities said they thwarted a Russian attack on Kyiv and the surrounding region Wednesday as their air defense system destroyed 13 explosive-laden drones, although wreckage damaged five buildings without causing casualties.

 The head of the Kyiv city administration, Serhii Popko, wrote on Telegram that the attempted strikes came in two waves.
 Wreckage from the intercepted drones damaged an administrative building and four residential buildings, he said.

 During a previous round of Russian volleys on Dec.
-5, more than 60 of 70 strikes were intercepted by air defense systems, including nine out of 10 targeting the capital and the surrounding region, Ukrainian officials have said.
+5, air defense systems intercepted more than 60 of 70 strikes, including nine out of 10 targeting the capital and the surrounding region, Ukrainian officials have said.

-U.S. officials said Tuesday the United States was poised to approve sending a Patriot missile battery to Ukraine, agreeing to an urgent request from Ukrainian leaders desperate for more robust weapons to shoot down incoming Russian missiles.

-The head of Zelenskyy's office, Andriy Yermak, said Wednesday that 64 Ukrainian soldiers and a U.S. national living in Ukraine were released in the latest prisoner swap between Kyiv and Moscow.
-In a Telegram post, he identified the ''U.S. citizen who helped our people" as Suedi Murekezi.
+The damage from Russian strikes has interrupted electricity, heating and water supplies as winter approaches.
+Yet the U.N. migration agency said more than 5 million people who were displaced within or outside Ukraine since Russia invaded in late February have returned.
+The International Organization for Migration said a Nov.
+25-Dec.
+5 phone survey of 2,002 respondents in Ukraine also found that only 7% were considering leaving.
+Providing other estimates, Ukraine's human rights chief said Wednesday that close to one-fifth of the country's prewar population sought refuge abroad during the war.
+Dmytro Lubinets said 7.9 million Ukrainian citizens left the country and 4.9 million were internally displaced.
+Lubinets did not specify how many Ukrainian refugees have returned.
+Prisoners of war also were on the move.
+The head of Zelenskyy's office, Andriy Yermak, said 64 Ukrainian soldiers and a U.S. national living in Ukraine were released in the latest prisoner swap between Kyiv and Moscow.
+In a Telegram post, he identified the ''U.S. citizen who helped our people” as Suedi Murekezi.
+Yermak did not elaborate.
+What — if any — role Murekezi was serving in Ukraine wasn't immediately clear.
+A U.S. official speaking to The Associated Press on condition of anonymity to discuss the Ukraine conflict confirmed Murekezi was released.
+The official said Murekezi had been living in or near Kherson and Russian forces had detained him.

-Separately, the International Atomic Energy Agency said that it has agreed with Ukraine to "establish a continuous presence of nuclear safety and security experts" at all of the country's nuclear power plants as part of efforts to prevent a nuclear accident during the conflict.
+In other developments Wednesday: — Ukrainian authorities said they have discovered evidence that children were tortured in areas the Russian army formerly occupied.
+Lubinets, Ukraine's human rights chief, said “torture chambers for children” accused of resisting Russian forces were found in recaptured areas of northeastern and southern Ukraine.“There are no limits to the cynicism of the Russian Federation,” he said.
+Lubinets said he saw two torture sites in Balakliya, in the northeastern Kharkiv region, and spoke with a boy who said he was held for 90 days and cut with a knife, burned, and subjected to mock executions. — The International Atomic Energy Agency said it has agreed with the Ukrainian government to station nuclear safety and security experts at the country's nuclear power plants to prevent a nuclear accident.

 The U.N. nuclear watchdog already has deployed a permanent expert mission to the Russian-held Zaporizhzhia Nuclear Power Plant.
-The plant, Europe's biggest nuclear power station, has faced repeated shelling and is the biggest cause of concern.
-There are three other plants in Ukrainian-held territory, as well as the decommissioned Chernobyl plant.
+The plant, Europe's biggest nuclear power station, has faced repeated shelling and is the biggest cause of concern, although its six reactors have been shut down for months.
+Three other nuclear plants are located in Ukrainian-held territory, as is the decommissioned Chernobyl plant.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)